The Long Walk

 The Australia Zoo Wildlife Hospital provides treatment for up to 800 sick and injured koalas each year.
 The koala is internationally recognised and loved, however their numbers are under serious threat across Australia.
 Major threats to the koala population are deforestation and the debilitating bacterial infection: chlamydia.
 The sexually transmitted disease frequently leads to blindness, severe bladder inflammation, infertility and death.
 More than 50% of the koalas admitted to the Australia Zoo Wildlife Hospital are infected with disease and in desperate need of treatment.

 Australia Zoo’s team of specialist wildlife veterinarians and nurses work around the clock to treat diseases, mend broken bones, care for orphaned joeys, and give wild koalas a second chance.
-Our Kangaroo Jack x The Summer Chaser x Australia Zoo Eco-friendly Koala Beach Towel will be available for purchase exclusively at Australia Zoo in Queensland and worldwide via the Australia Zoo online shop from December 2021!
+Our Kangaroo Jack x The Summer Chaser x Australia Zoo Eco-friendly Koala Beach Towel is available for purchase exclusively at Australia Zoo in Beerwah, Queensland.

 Artist Ky-ya Nicholson Ward